Content marketing isn’t a new idea. Newspapers have been making money from it for centuries. Ask any media baron how well it works.

 Even established bloggers are often happy to accept extra content from “guest posters”.
 General news won’t be enough, though — guest posts need to be interesting articles, usually requiring a bit of research to deliver value to the site’s readers.
 Google disapproves of low-quality, spammy guest posting, but quality third-party content is as legitimate as in-house writing.

 However, backlinks from low-quality sites can harm your search positioning — whilst sites with more authority tend to be more discerning about the articles they accept.
-That means it can take a bit of work to find suitable sites to accept a given article, especially as guest posting benefits from a “little and often” approach.
+That means it can take a bit of work to find suitable sites to accept a given article.
 So, I can offer guest posting services — including distribution — from just £180.